 15. Allergy Test

 If you considering bringing a dog into your home, you must do an allergy test or go for a testing period to identify the allergic reaction.
-This is beneficial for the persons who have the history of allergies.
+This is beneficial for persons who have a history of allergies.

 16. Keep Your Floors Bare

 Carpets of floor trap dander from pets.
 If the floors are covered with carpet, ensure weekly cleaning with the vacuum cleaner.
 You can use throw rugs and wash them in hot water in extreme cases and at regular intervals.

 17. Ask a Family Member to Change the Litter Box or Clean an Animal’s Bed